 During the 2020-21 academic year, we will honor the first decade of the Days-Massolo Center’s role as a hub on campus for programming that explores intersections among gender, race, culture, religion, sexuality, ability, socioeconomic class, and other facets of human difference.

-On Jan.
-25, 2021, the Advisory Council shared draft proposals to advance diversity, equity, and inclusion at the College (draft proposals were shared with the campus on Jan.
+On March 15, 2021, the Advisory Council shared its final proposals to advance diversity, equity, and inclusion at the College (draft proposals were shared with the campus on Jan.
 25, 2021).
 The proposals stem from a review of current initiatives, goals, data, and progress from the past decade; conversations with underrepresented populations; and input and recommendations from a consultant hired to conduct listening sessions and provide an independent perspective.

 In an Aug.
 4, 2020, message to the Hamilton community, Advisory Council co-chairs Amari Leigh ’21 and Josie Collier ’97 P’14, announced Be Heard, a call for all members of the Hamilton community to share ideas, feedback, and stories with the council.